 The patient will normally have some swelling, discoloration, and soreness after the surgery.
 This can be controlled with medication.
 Sutures in the cleft lip repair may be removed after four and five days.
 Any palate packing will also be removed by the fourth or fifth day.
 Care must be taken to follow instructions on feeding and diet to allow proper healing of the palate.
 Additional surgery may be needed to correct distortion of the nose and improve nasal function.
 It may be done in the child’s early years or in mid-teenage years after nose has reached maximum growth.

-To learn more about cleft lip and palate repair:
+To learn more about our Jackson, MS cleft lip and palate repair procedures:

 The face is a crucial part of first impressions and having a facial deformity can play a tremendous role in a person’s self-confidence.
 Facial reconstruction can correct or at least improve maxillofacial defects that result from accident defects, congenital abnormities, and diseases.